Vis4Sense/student-projects/2023-2024/rachana-hegde/research-papers/annotations_improving_diffusion_model_prompts.md

+# Papers on improving prompts to address diffusion model limitations

 Note: These papers involve tuning an LLM with RLHF and it isn’t feasible for me to emulate their approach.

 ## ****Mini-DALLE3: Interactive Text to Image by Prompting Large Language Models****